 A better understanding of the insulin response to various foods would be useful for diabetics calculating their insulin dose or even to help refine food choices to manage insulin load.

-The Most Ketogenic Diet Foods article which reviews the food insulin index data and what we can learn about our food choices has received more than 50,000 views (nearly half of the page views on the site).
+The Most Ketogenic Diet Foods article which reviews the food insulin index data and what we can learn about our food choices has received almost 200,000 view.
+Given the level of interest, I thought it would be useful to review this topic in more detail.

 the food insulin index… a quick refresher

-If you’ve been reading my blog you would have come across discussion of the recent food insulin index testing undertaken at the University of Sydney as detailed in Kirstine Bell’s PhD thesis Clinical Application of the Food Insulin Index to Diabetes Mellitus (Sept 2014).
+If you’ve been reading Optimising Nutrition blog you would have come across discussion of the recent food insulin index testing undertaken at the University of Sydney as detailed in Kirstine Bell’s PhD thesis Clinical Application of the Food Insulin Index to Diabetes Mellitus (Sept 2014).

 - low carbohydrate, high fat foods trigger a negligible insulin response, while